jmackereth/jmackereth.github.io/mwag-mini-conference.md

 nav: small
 ---

-# SDSS IV Milky Way as A Galaxy Symposium Series I
+# SDSS Milky Way as A Galaxy Symposium Series I
 ## Bulges, bars and their influence on galaxies

 ## 3rd June 2021 - 10:00-12:00 EDT